I am riding with children. What are my options?

 Transfer privileges are included in all RTA fare media: the All-Day Pass, 7-Day Pass, Monthly Pass and 5-trip farecards.
 RTA riders paying cash do not receive transfers and should consider purchasing farecards or passes.
 Individual All-Day Passes are valid for unlimited rides for one passenger on all routes and services until the expiration time printed on the pass.
 All-Day Passes purchased before 9:30 p.m. are valid until 3 a.m. the next day.
 All-Day Passes purchased after 9:30 p.m. are valid until 3 a.m. the second day after issuance.

-Seniors and disabled riders with a RTA-issued ID Card can purchase an All-Day Senior/Disabled Pass for $2.75.
+Seniors and disabled riders with a RTA-issued ID Card can purchase an All-Day Senior/Disabled Pass.
 They are valid for unlimited rides for one passenger on all fixed-route service until the expiration time printed on the pass.
 You can also purchase Senior/Disabled farecards.

 All one-way riders who transfer can avoid extra charges by using RTA's 5-trip farecards, which have built-in 2.5-hour transfer privileges.
 All one-way riders who transfer should select whichever type of farecard best fits your needs: